3 Lessons Learned from Reading THE IMITATION GAME Screenplay

 Here are three lessons learned from reading The Imitation Game screenplay:

 #1.
+HOW TO REVEAL CHARACTER QUIRKS IN A FUNNY, LIKABLE MANNER.
 On the following page of The Imitation Game screenplay, Alan Turing’s social difficulties are on full display:

-HOW TO REVEAL CHARACTER QUIRKS IN A FUNNY, LIKABLE MANNER — To be clear, Alan Turing’s family members stated after the film’s release that the man had many friends, a great sense of humor, and was socially adept, unlike how the film conveys him; creative license was taken by the screenwriter, an interesting choice that adds conflict.
+To be clear, Alan Turing’s family members stated after the film’s release that the man had many friends, a great sense of humor, and was socially adept, unlike how the film conveys him; creative license was taken by the screenwriter, an interesting choice that adds conflict.
 The character’s haughty nature is easier to swallow as an audience when we see that he wants to connect with others but does not understand how.
 Reading the screenplay and viewing the film, I enjoyed this aspect of his character and found it easier to empathize with him even in his most narcissistic moments.
+In just a few lines of dialogue, we get a sense of his character.
+Brilliantly done.

 A similar moment later in the film is a flashback to Turing’s childhood when he discusses codes and cryptography with his best friend whom he is in love with — Christopher: